PhilipLGQ/data_story/index.md

     <img src="web_img/time_comp.png" />
 </div>

-- From **compound score** stats, we can clearly see that there exists a valley point of the mean value, _50%_ percentile (median), and _75%_ percentile during the event period, this reveals that the distribution is less right-skewed, we can confirm this by examining the compound store histogram and the score stats of the event period.
-The histogram shows that the difference of the left section (generally negative) and the right section (generally positive) is smaller.
+- From **compound score** stats, we can see that there exists a valley point of the mean value, _50%_ percentile (median), and _75%_ percentile during the event period, this reveals that the distribution is less right-skewed, we can confirm this by examining the compound store histogram and the score stats of the event period.
+The histogram shows that the difference between the left section (generally negative) and the right section (generally positive) is smaller.
 The score stats also show that the percentage of negative and neutral quotations both reach a summit, whereas the percentage of positive quotations clearly reduces.
 Besides, we can catch a general sentiment trend from 2015 to 2020 by examining the line graphs: **speakers in QuoteBank are losing their positive comments towards crypto-related topics**.

-- From **positive score** stats, we can see that the percentage of positive quotations is at the highest in 2015, then steadily declines and reaches a lowest point in the event period, although the percentage bounces in 2018 & 2019, it still drops in 2020's quotations.
+- From **positive score** stats, we can see that the percentage of positive quotations is at the highest in 2015, then steadily declines and reaches the lowest point in the event period, although the percentage bounces in 2018 & 2019, it still drops in 2020's quotations.
 The positive score mean, median, and _75%_ percentile are consistent with this trend, except for the mean reaching the valley point in 2020.
 However, we notice that the most positive quotation happens to occur in the event period.
-In the histogram we also notice there exists more very positive quotations (_positive score > 0.6_) than any other period both numerically and proportionally, this hints a polarized sentiment trend during this period.
+In the histogram, we also notice there exist more very positive quotations (_positive score > 0.6_) than any other period both numerically and proportionally, this implies a polarized sentiment trend during this period.

 - From **negative score** stats, we can see that the percentage of negative quotations greatly increases in 2016 and then gradually increases to the highest during the event period.
 Although slightly decreasing later, it still remains at highs.
 The negative score means _75%_ percentile follows this trend.
 An interesting point is that over _50%_ of quotations have no negative sentiment and the _75%_ percentile is less than _0.1_, this means that the level of negative sentiment is relatively low.

 - From **neutral score** stats, we can see that the percentage of neutral quotations fluctuates among different periods, lowest in 2016 and highest in the event period.
-Combining the former analysis, quotations are becoming more neutral throughout the years (generally rising mean and the quantiles), and shows a polarized sentiment pattern (lowest neutral score in the event period, and increasing proportion of very biased (_neutral score < 0.4_) quotations).
+Combining the former analysis, quotations are becoming more neutral throughout the years (generally rising mean and the quantiles), and shows a polarized sentiment pattern (lowest neutral score in the event period, and an increasing proportion of very biased (_neutral score < 0.4_) quotations).

 ## Speaker Portrait